doctrine/doctrine-website-sphinx/site/2017/04/01/announcing-doctrine-4.rst

     $user->login = 'malarzm';
     $user->save();

-Thanks to ``@Doctrine\ActiveRecord`` annotation you're able to query for and save your entities easily.
-Please notice, that `User` class does not extend any internal Doctrine class - you are still decoupled from the ORM!
+Thanks to the ``@Doctrine\ActiveRecord`` annotation you're able to query for and save your entities easily.
+Please notice that the `User` class does not extend any internal Doctrine class - you are still decoupled from the ORM!

-We strongly believe that getting back to Active Record pattern is the way to go for us.
-We weren't able to fully get rid of old fashioned Data Mapper but you can expect its deprecation in one of first bug-fix releases and full removal shortly after.
+We strongly believe that getting back to the Active Record pattern is the way to go for us.
+We weren't able to fully get rid of the old fashioned Data Mapper pattern but you can expect its deprecation in one of first bug-fix releases and full removal in a subsequent patch release (Active Record is replacing semantic versioning, too!)

 Another big step towards the highly expected Developer eXperience was initially painful, as it required many of us to come out of the Java bubble we live in, but we know it will be for the best.
-With the re-introduction of Active Record the obvious next step is making all Doctrine utilities available in an easy and sane way: please welcome facades AND short method names!
+With the re-introduction of Active Record the obvious next step is making all Doctrine utilities available in an easy and sane way: please welcome façades AND short method names!

 .. code-block:: php